Interstate 581: Route description

-Future

-The road is planned to become part of an extension of I-73 in Virginia.

 History

 Roy L. Webber Expressway

 In 1980, the highway was extended approximately 3.3 mi from the Elm Avenue interchange to SR 419 near Tanglewood Mall in Roanoke County.
 US 220 continues as a four lane arterial road south of the SR 419 interchange.
 Since the extension was not constructed to full Interstate Highway standards, it only carried the US 220 designation and was named the Roy L. Webber Expressway after a former mayor of Roanoke.
 The primary interchange along the expressway is at Wonju Street, which links Franklin Road (US 220 Business [US 220 Bus]) and Colonial Avenue and Brandon Avenue (US 11).
 This exit provides quick access to downtown Roanoke from residential areas in southwest Roanoke.
 Wonju Street is named after Wonju, South Korea, one of Roanoke's sister cities.
 The expressway was originally constructed with four lanes but was widened to six lanes in the mid-1990s.